NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] If SupplementalFanRunsWithAirHandlerFan is true, in addition to its normal operation, the supplemental fan will also run simultaneously with the air handler fan when outdoor air is being brought in.
          This is typically used with a supplemental exhaust fan to provide balanced (supply + exhaust) airflow, though any additional runtime where the supplemental fan runs by itself will still be imbalanced.
   .. [#] The flow rate should equal the amount of outdoor air provided to the distribution system, not the total airflow through the distribution system.
-  .. [#] The HoursInOperation and the flow rate are combined to form the hourly target ventilation rate (e.g., inputs of 90 cfm and 8 hrs/day produce an hourly target ventilation rate of 30 cfm).
+  .. [#] HoursInOperation is combined with the flow rate to form the hourly target ventilation rate (e.g., inputs of 90 cfm and 8 hrs/day produce an hourly target ventilation rate of 30 cfm).
+         In addition, if AdditionalRuntimeOperatingMode="air handler fan", it defines the minutes per hour that the air handler must provide ventilation (e.g., 8 hrs/day is treated as 20 mins/hr).
   .. [#] All other UsedFor... elements (i.e., ``UsedForLocalVentilation``, ``UsedForSeasonalCoolingLoadReduction``, ``UsedForGarageVentilation``) must be omitted or false.
   .. [#] HVACDistribution type cannot be :ref:`hvac_distribution_hydronic`.